2022 Maryland gubernatorial election: Debates and forums

 The sixth gubernatorial candidate forum was hosted by the Maryland Latino Legislative Caucus on November 8, 2021.
 Candidates Jon Baron, Peter Franchot, Doug Gansler, John King Jr., and Tom Perez attended the forum where they answered questions about expanding healthcare access, economic opportunities, education, and cabinet diversity.

 The seventh gubernatorial candidate forum was hosted by the St. Ignatius Justice and Peace Committee at the St. Ignatius Church on November 16, 2021.
-All candidates who received more than 1% percent support in available opinion polls were invited to the forum.
+All candidates who received more than 1% support in available opinion polls were invited to the forum.
 Candidates Rushern Baker, Peter Franchot, Doug Gansler, John King Jr., Wes Moore, Tom Perez, and Mike Rosenbaum confirmed their availability for the conversation, but only Gansler, Moore, Perez, and Rosenbaum attended.
 Attending candidates answered questions about cleaning the Chesapeake Bay, tackling climate change, homelessness, poverty, white supremacy, immigration, the defund the police movement, critical race theory, abortion, and death with dignity.

 The eighth gubernatorial candidate forum was hosted by the Maryland Democratic Party on November 22, 2021.
 All Democratic candidates were invited to attend the forum, where they discussed economic issues, such as the state's $2.5 billion budget surplus, inflation, vaccine and mask mandates, and unions.
 Candidates Rushern Baker, Jon Baron, Doug Gansler, Ashwani Jain, John King, Wes Moore, and Tom Perez attended the forum.

 The Maryland State Bar Association hosted individual, hour-long conversations with all running candidates from December 6 to December 10, 2021.
 All Democratic candidates attended the forum.
 Mike Rosenbaum intended on attending the forum on December 7, but withdrew from the debate after suspending his campaign on November 30, 2021.

 On December 10, 2021, the Committee for Montgomery annual legislative breakfast featured a forum with Republican and Democratic candidates for governor.
 Candidates Rushern Baker, Jon Baron, Doug Gansler, Ashwani Jain, John King Jr., Wes Moore, and Tom Perez attended the forum, which was moderated by Ovetta Wiggins.
 Peter Franchot did not attend the forum because of a commitment he made several months prior to the debate to attend a minority business event in Anne Arundel County.

 On January 5, 2022, the Maryland Democratic Party hosted a gubernatorial candidate forum that focused on the topic of education.
 Candidates Rushern Baker, Jon Baron, Doug Gansler, Ashwani Jain, John King Jr., Wes Moore, and Tom Perez attended the event, which was moderated by Maryland Matters editor Danielle Gaines.
 Peter Franchot did not attend the forum because he attended a campaign fundraiser in Cecil County.

 On January 26, 2022, the Maryland State Education Association hosted a gubernatorial forum that focused on the topic of education.
 All candidates who said that they would pursue the group's endorsement were invited to the event, which was moderated by Cheryl Bost, the group's president.
 Jerome Segal was the only candidate not to attend the forum.